 Auto-Owners offers many coverage options.
 You might like the Personal Automobile Plus Package.
 This option features extra perks like cell phone replacement and rekeying locks.

-And, Auto-Owners is flexible when you strike an animal.
+Plus, Auto-Owners is flexible when you strike an animal.
 It compares your collision and comprehensive coverage.
 Whichever pays the most is what it uses to pay you.

 - Flexible collision coverage